Premier destination for Asian travel

 Tian Tan Buddha

-Bronze statue atop hills
+Majestic bronze statue atop Lantau hills

 Man Mo Temple

-Coils of incense hang
+Spiral coils of incense hang overhead

 Savoring cantonese culinary traditions